Fine Line Tattoos vs. Traditional Tattoos: What’s the Difference?

 Your skin.
 Your story.
 Our art.

-Whether you're exploring your first tattoo or planning your next, choosing the right style is just as important as choosing the right artist.
-Two of the most recognizable (and different) styles in tattooing are fine line tattoos and traditional tattoos.
+Whether you’re exploring your first tattoo or planning your next, choosing the right style is just as important as choosing the right artist.
+Two of the most recognisable (and very different) styles in tattooing are fine line tattoos and traditional tattoos.

-Fine line tattoos use very thin, delicate lines—usually a small grouping of neddles—to create light, intricate designs.
-They often feature minimal shading and no color, giving them a soft, subtle look.
+Fine line tattoos use very thin, delicate lines—usually a small grouping of needles—to create light, intricate designs.
+They often feature minimal shading and no colour, giving them a soft, subtle look.

 Common Fine Line Features: